cekvenich/SNX/java-HttpRPC/README.md

 You can call REST or RPC, here is a simple example of running without a Container, such as Tomcat.

-To do main, use: gradle init.
+If starting a new project, use: gradle init.

-Here is real gradle.
+But, this has the finished gradle script.
-You can use: gradle eclipe
+You can use: `gradle eclipe `
 to configure your IDE.
 Or you can add InteliJ.